List of The Young and the Restless characters introduced in the 1980s: Eve Howard

+It was later revealed that Eve's estranged sister Jordan Howard, who worked as a traveling nurse on the day that Cole and Victoria's daughter was born.
+Jordan, who was angry at Cole and the Newmans after the death of her sister decided to steal baby Eve and switch her with another baby who died the same day to punish the family, and raised her by naming her, "Claire Grace", while telling her that Cole and Victoria did not want her and begin their revenge scheme against the Newmans.

 Andy Richards

-Andy Richards first appeared in June 18, 1981 and later became a love interest for Diane Jenkins (Alex Donnelley) and Farren Connor (Colleen Casey).
+Andy Richards first appeared in June 18, 1981, and later became a love interest for Diane Jenkins (Alex Donnelley) and Farren Connor (Colleen Casey).
 He was portrayed by Steven Ford until December 2, 1987.
 However, Ford reprised his role from October 29, 2002, to May 9, 2003.